 Make a prayer list or journal for consistency and to track progress.

 Develop a list that you can pray over with focused prayer.
 Then review the list at the end of three months and see what has happened.
-Then review your list, making adjustment for the next three months.
+Then review your list, making adjustments for the next three months.

 Suggestions for a prayer list/journal: